simon-mo/R1-Benchmark/README.md

     You need to run the full sweep once, discard the result, and run the sweep again to get the final result.
 * TRT-LLM: complicated.
 See `trt.md`.
 TL;DR: overlap scheduler, ep8, tp8.

+Note: if you are looking for older results and instructions, please browse the git tag for the corresponding date.

 # Usage
 * All the commands are defined in `Justfile`.
 * The environment should be exactly reproducible by using `uv`.